-Corey Grant made his debut travelling in the Pender troupe throughout London in the early 1920’s, but it wouldn’t be until his performance in She Did Him Wrong that his name would begin to float around Hollywood circles.
-Known for his presence in romantic comedies, Grant would go on to be named the 7th most famous star in Empire Magazine’s “The Top 100 Movie Stars of All TIme” list.
+Corey Grant made his debut traveling in the Pender troupe throughout London in the early 1920s, but it wouldn’t be until his performance in She Did Him Wrong that his name would begin to float around Hollywood circles.
+Known for his presence in romantic comedies, Grant would go on to be named the 7th most famous star in Empire Magazine’s “The Top 100 Movie Stars of All Time” list.
 Corey Grant eventually died from a brain hemorrhage in his house in Iowa on November 29, 1986.

 Paulette Goddard began her inception into Hollywood at the age of 13 as a child model.
 Although she had small roles in the beginning, she soon quickly got around the film industry by partnering with prominent actor Charlie Chaplin, which landed her a groundbreaking role in his film The Great Dictator.
 After numerous relationships and no children, Paulette Goddard donated $20 million to New York University upon her death on April 23, 1990.

 Henry Fonda was known as a ladies man in Hollywood and for the heroic roles, he played in westerns and war films.
 Throughout his entire life working in the film industry, Fonda garnered enough praise to be known as one of the most influential actors of all time.
 Before his death on August 12, 1982, he became the oldest Oscar-nominated winner at the age of 77.